Good Therapy is about getting better, not just feeling better.

 Get in touch by emailing info@daisychaincounselling.co.uk to book an appointment.

-How long a period of counselling lasts will vary from person to person and depend on the depth of the issues they are facing.
-For some people, a short course of sessions helps to bring their problems into focus, and they feel ready to move forward and make necessary changes; other problems that are often trauma-related require longer-term counselling.
-We offer more of an open-ended approach when working with trauma and work at a slower pace.
+How long a period of counselling lasts will vary from person to person and depend on the depth of the issues you are facing.
+For some people, a short course of sessions helps to bring their problems into focus, and they feel ready to move forward and make necessary changes; other problems can be more complex and it takes time to understand the complexity of the situation.

 We aim to offer a first appointment - known as an initial assessment - within 1-2 weeks.